hellozyemlya/mo2-oblivion-iso-mounter/README.md

 # Oblivion ISO auto-mounter plugin for MO2
-This plugin aimed to auto-mount ISO image for **LEGALLY** owned copies of localized Oblivion copies(russian 1C for example).
+This plugin aimed to auto-mount ISO image for **LEGALLY** owned copies of localized Oblivion game(russian 1C for example).
 # Prerequisites
 Powershell installed and Get-DiskImage\Mount-DiskImage commands available (Windows 10 works by default, not sure about Windows 7).